jfm-data/jfm-data.github.io/_posts/2022-02-28-GOT-explains-crypto.md

 So why do their holders claim it's the future?
 Why do people believe that one token of outdated software is worth $46,000 now and how one day it will be worth $100K... or even $1M?

-How could a cryptocurrency that was made in 2-hours as a meme hold a market cap greater than PNC Financial, Soft Bank, or Walmart?
+How could a cryptocurrency that was made in 2-hours as a meme ever held a market cap greater than PNC Financial, Soft Bank, or Walmart?

 From a slightly edited passage from a later Tyrion POV chapter, Varys presents an idea of why: